When do new companies start up? What is a healthy economy? Why is unemployment so high? What determines interest rates, inflation, or stock prices?

-When do new companies start up?
-Why is unemployment so high?
-What determines interest rates or inflation or stock prices?Economics answers questions like these.
-But economics is far broader than you might have guessed.
-Sure we study inequality and exchange rates, but we also have classes on when and why people decide to get married and have children and on underground economies.
-And, have you ever wondered whether athletes are overpaid?
-We have a class on the Economics of Sports too!
-Bottom line: Economics is the study of how individuals, businesses, and governments make decisions and how the market mediates those decisions across a wide range of domains.
+Economics answers questions like these, but economics is far broader than you might have guessed.
+Sure, we study inequality and exchange rates, but we also offer courses on when and why people decide to get married and underground economies.
+Have you ever wondered if athletes are overpaid?
+We offer a course on the Economics of Sports too!